dlesesne23/Water-Ways/README.md

 ## Project Origins

 Water-Ways was created due to a desire for more efficient boat tours and boat travel.
 I live in a community right along a beautiful lake.
 My community has many different restaurants and places around the lake.
 Getting around by boat is the most efficient, and most scenic way to travel within the community.
-While our community does offer a boat taxi, it is a very inefficient system that requires you to book 24 hours in advance.
-This is a very dated system.
-My goal is to create a system that allows the many boat owners to make a little extra money, while creating a much more efficient system for tours and taxis.
+Admittedly, this is a bit difficult to implement due to licensing, so I decided to expand to Golf Cart ride sharing.
+Many people have golf carts and our community sidewalks are actually modified to allow golf cart transportation.
+Hence why I decided to add a golf cart factor here.

 <p align="right">(<a href="#top">back to top</a>)</p>